ajish-antony/ansible-lamp/README.md

 The Ansible role is an independent component that allows the reuse of common configuration steps.
 Also, Roles are defined using YAML files with a predefined directory structure.
 A role directory structure contains directories: defaults, vars, tasks, files, templates, meta, handlers.

 The LAMP stack - that needs to create a server environment for dynamic websites, to install some software when we are choosing PHP as a programming language.
 Here Operating system, Linux, is the base layer.
 Then Apache, the web daemon that sits on top of the OS.
-Then the database stores all the information served by your web daemon, and PHP (or any P* scripting language) is used to drive and display all the data, and allow for user interaction.
+Then the database stores all the information served by the web daemon, and PHP (or any P* scripting language) is used to drive and display all the data, and allow for user interaction.

 ## Here Supported Operating Systems